docker/docs/docker-hub/company-faqs.md

 Company owners can navigate to the **Organization** page to view all their nested organizations in a single location.
 They can also view or edit organization members and change SSO and SCIM settings.
 Changes to company settings impact all users in each organization under the company.

 ### What features are supported at the company level?
-Will this change over time?

 Domain verification, Single Sign-on, and System for Cross-domain Identity Management (SCIM) are supported at the company level.
 The following aren't supported: